Woodchipping in Australia: Usage

 Wood chips, as a byproduct of the timber industry, have been used in many ways for centuries, for example as a material for the production of wallpaper or as a disposable floor covering in butchers shop or drinking houses.
 Wood pulp is the primary market for the woodchipping industry in Australia.

 The practice, known as woodchipping, was to make use of most of the woody material in a tree to produce wood chips.
 This was then converted into paper, hardwood pulp is mainly used for printing paper and softwood pulp is added for good quality.
 An energy-intensive process, it also involved the use of bleaches and other toxic chemicals.
 This stage of the process, known as Kraft pulping, was primarily performed in Japan and elsewhere.
 High demand for paper products had purpose-built bulk carriers increase the export of woodchips from Australia to Japan.

 The separation of the chipping stage and the pulping and paper mills required the supply of energy usually sourced from byproducts of the process.
 Additional energy expenditure is found in the shipping of raw materials and export of the finished product.

 Criticism and environmental opposition

 The introduction of the wood chip industry to Western Australia in the 1960s initially attracted less opposition than it did in the eastern states.
 At first it was seen as an opportunity for the economic development of the south west; it was not until the 1970s that an environmental movement against it began to emerge.
 The volatility of the issue became apparent in 1976 when two activists carried out the Bunbury woodchip bombing, a failed attempt to disable woodchip exporting facilities for 18 months.
+Following decades of campaigning by environmental groups and others commercial forestry within native forests, including for woodchipping, was ended in Western Australia and eastern Victoria in 2024.